lakshmankotipalli/HotelExplorer/README.md

 * RWD done for first view

+* API End points integrated with the Front End

-* For Hotel search, search with Mumbai as location, as I have hard-coded the lat and long same as from API Request Body.
-Other drop-down options are not active now.
+* For Hotel search, search with 'Mumbai' as location, as I have hard-coded the lat and long as same as from API Request Body.
+Other drop-down options are not giving results as we don't have the genuine lat and long for locations working

 * After the search, the search result is shown in the next view